 Red eyes are probably the best-known side effect of using CBD.
 Consuming THC reduces blood pressure and expands the arteries in the eyeball.
 There are special eye drops available without a prescription that promise relief from red eyes and critical stares.

-On the other hand, red eyes are the most visible proof that someone is high or under the psychoactive effects of CBD.
+Red eyes are the most visible proof that someone is high or under the psychoactive effects of CBD.
 Meanwhile, word has spread that this symptom alone, regardless of its true causes, is often related to CBD use.

 Although this phenomenon undoubtedly has a scientific explanation, its stigma has grown over the years.
 Perhaps it is because it has to do with many things, and they all point to health problems or bad habits.